moinwiki/moin/docs/intro/features.rst

 Operating System Support
 ========================
 Moin is implemented in Python and that is a platform independant language.
-So it'll work on Linux, Mac OS X, Windows.
+So it'll work on Linux, Mac OS X, Windows (and others).

 That said, Linux is the preferred and most tested deployment platform and likely having less issues than e.g. Windows.